elias-sundqvist/cypher-anywhere/design_document.md

 | **Physical Plan & Execution Engine** | Translate logical operators into executable iterators, then stream results.                            |
 | **Storage Adapter**                  | Provide primitive graph access methods plus an index & statistics catalog.                             |

+### Logical vs Physical Plan

+The parser first emits an **AST** that is converted into a **LogicalPlan**.
+This logical form is independent of any execution strategy and is the place where rewrite and optimisation rules operate.
+A separate compiler then transforms the logical operators into a **PhysicalPlan** composed of executable iterators.
+In the current MVP the logical nodes largely mirror the AST, but having this explicit stage boundary allows future rule‑based and cost‑based optimisations.

 ---

 ## 3. Project Layout